-Pricing for your business can often be a challenging part of your role as the owner.
+As a business owner, setting up pricing packages for your products and services might not be the most fun part of your job - or the easiest one too.
 When deciding on what type of pricing to use, there are two choices.
-You can create tiered wedding photography packages which feature your products and services.
-The second option is to create A La Carte pricing, which allows your clients to choose the products and services they desire for their wedding day.
-A La Carte can be a challenging pricing model to master but can help you increase your overall profit through add-ons from clients.
-So you can take a look at your current pricing and decide whether you want to make a change, here are 4 tips to selling your products and services A La Carte.
+You could create tiered wedding photography packages featuring your products and services.
+The second option is to create an a la carte pricing, which allows your clients to choose the products and services they desire for their wedding day.
+While mastering the a la carte pricing model could be a bit of a challenge initially, but once you know how to break it down, this pricing format could help you increase your overall profit through add-ons from clients.
+So if you are looking to bring in changes to your current pricing structure and alter it to suit a more personalized pricing package, this blog brings you 4 amazing tips on selling your products and services a la carte.
+Take a look!

-Similar to a pricing model based on Packages, the starting price of your basic collection for A La Carte is vitally important.
+Similar to a pricing model based on packages, the starting price of your basic collection for a la carte is very important.
 If you charge too much for your coverage, you risk pushing a lot of potential bookings away.
-With an A La Carte model, you rely on post-booking sales.
-Pushing away clients who would have spent money, but did not book because of your starting price, is destructive.
+With an a la carte model, you might rely on post-booking sales.
+This might push away the clients who would have spent money, but did not book because of your high starting price, which could be destructive.
 If you charge too little for your coverage, you open up the opportunity to not make enough money.
 Oftentimes, clients who are attracted to a lower coverage price do not upgrade as often, leaving you with less in post-booking sales.

 2. Offer Uniquely Attractive Options

 Each product or service you offer has to be able to stand on its own.
-With Packages, you can group products and services together, making them more attractive because there are several benefits to buying the combination.
-With A La Carte, you are not able to do this, and thus each item must be bookable on its own merits and price.
+With packages, you can group products and services together, making them more attractive because there are several benefits to buying the combination.
+With a la carte, you would not be able to do this, and thus each item must be bookable on its own merits and price.
 You will know pretty quickly how appropriately each item is priced, as it will either be booked a lot or only a little.
-Set goals for each item, and then you can know which way you need to adjust, if at all.
+Set selling goals for each item, and then you can know which way you need to adjust, if at all.

-Try to avoid making it difficult for a client to add a product or service to their base coverage.
-The benefit of ordering from an A La Carte menu is your clients can have exactly what they want, without having to receive items they are not interested in.
-However, there is a risk in this strategy, as the options might cripple the client.
-Make it easy for them to clearly understand what makes each product or service unique and distinctive, and even easier for them to add it to their base coverage.
+More often than not, if a client doesn’t book you, it is probably because they find your pricing too complicated.
+Try to avoid making it difficult for a client to add a product or service to their base package.
+The benefit of ordering from an a la carte pricing is that your clients can have exactly what they want, without having to receive items they are not interested in.
+However, there is a risk in this strategy, as too many options can confuse your client.
+So, make it easy for them to clearly understand what makes each product or service unique and distinctive, and even easier for them to add it to their base package.

-Tip: After you receive your images back from a post-wedding photography company, set up another touchpoint with your clients.
-This way, you can deliver their images and continue to encourage add-ons for them.
+Quick Tip: After you receive your images back from a professional wedding photo editing company, set up another touchpoint with your clients.
+This way, you will be able to deliver their images and continue to encourage add-ons for them.

-- You are full-time: A La Carte requires you to stay in touch with your clients throughout the entire client lifecycle, from booking to pre-event to post-event.
+- You are a full-time photographer: A la carte requires you to stay in touch with your clients throughout the entire client lifecycle, from booking to pre-event to post-event.
 If you do not have time to keep in touch with your clients, then you risk losing out on valuable sales.
 Full-time photographers at least have a little more time (in theory) to invest in this sort of client interaction.